 * So what does all inclusive mean?
 From the time we meet on March 18th, until we say goodbye on March 23rd, all meals, lodging, and guided camping are included.
 You can stow that wallet!

 Muench Workshops is an Authorized Permittee of the National Park Service.

 Itinerary and General Information

-March 20, 2019: Early dawn shoot with the stars, milky way and sailing stones followed by hot breakfast in camp.
+March 20, 2019: Early dawn shoot in the moonlight and sailing stones followed by hot breakfast in camp.
 We’ll pack up our SUVs and continue our driving safari north to Eureka Dunes for two days of shooting the tallest dunes in North America.
 We’ll pass by Teakettle & Crankshaft junctions, great vistas of the northern end of the valley and an abandoned gold mine.
 We’ll arrive into our camp in the early afternoon, and spend time exploring the tallest dunes in North America.
 After a sunset shoot and dinner in camp, we’ll have time to enjoy the fire and download images.

 March 23, 2018: Sunrise shoot on the Mesquite Dunes, and after breakfast back at Furnace Creek our workshop concludes.
 Drive back to Las Vegas for flights home or elsewhere anytime after 2:00 PM.